21 January 2022

-Innovative and creative projects within the Southern Downs region will come alive as part of one of the State’s most active arts programs, the Regional Arts Development Fund, known as RADF.
+Innovative and creative projects within the Southern Downs region will come alive as part of one of Queensland’s most active arts programs, the Regional Arts Development Fund (RADF).

-Southern Downs Regional Council was successful in receiving $55,000 of funding from the State Government which will be combined with a Council contribution of $50,000 to provide a total funding pool of $105,000 for this financial year’s RADF program.
+Southern Downs Regional Council was successful in receiving $39,500 of funding from the Queensland Government, which will be combined with a Council contribution of $50,000 to provide a total funding pool of $89,500 for this year’s RADF program.

-Council’s first RADF round will open for applications on Tuesday 8 October 2019.
-The closing date for applications is midnight, Sunday 3 November 2019, and it is important for applicants to note that projects for which RADF grant funds are sought must not start before 20 December 2019.
+Council’s first RADF round opened on Tuesday 18 January 2022.
+The closing date for applications is midnight, Monday 14 February 2022.
+It is important for applicants to note that projects for which RADF grant funds are sought must not start before 24 March 2022 and must be completed by 31 January 2023.

 Applications will need to be made online via SmartyGrants.
 The link to the RADF application form and program guidelines is available on Council’s website http://www.sdrc.qld.gov.au/doing-business/grants-to-community.